-The student will build her courses around a disciplinary focus while maintaining interdisciplinary breadth. - 2.
-Four courses from upper-division Latin American offerings in one of the following areas: literature, history, or politics. - 3.
+The student will build courses around a disciplinary focus while maintaining interdisciplinary breadth.

+- 2. Four courses from upper-division Latin American offerings in one of the following areas: literature, history, or politics. - 3.
 Four elective courses outside the chosen focus, from such fields as anthropology, music, sociology, media studies, or the fields listed above. - 4.
-Of the eight courses above, one must address the period before 1800 and at least two courses should be taught in Spanish, Portuguese, or another appropriate language.. - 5.
+Of the eight courses above, one must address the period before 1800 and at least two courses should be taught in Spanish, Portuguese, or another appropriate language. - 5.
 History 40a or 140b at Scripps, or History 31 or 32 at Pomona, which can double as a history or literature course under item 2 or 3 above. - 6.
-A Senior Seminar. - 7.
-Senior Thesis.
+A Senior Seminar.

+7. Senior Thesis.

-Requirements for the Minor Six courses including Spanish 44 or the equivalent in Portuguese, selected in consultation with the academic adviser.
+Six courses including Spanish 44 or the equivalent in Portuguese, selected in consultation with the academic adviser.
 Three of the courses should focus in one of the following disciplinary tracks: literature, history, politics and international relations, or anthropology and sociology.

-Honors Program in Latin American Studies Students with a strong interest in Latin American and Caribbean Studies, are encouraged to apply for an Honors Program as early as the first semester of the junior year.
+Students with a strong interest in Latin American and Caribbean Studies, are encouraged to apply for an Honors Program as early as the first semester of the junior year.
 Students may also be invited to apply for the program by a faculty member of the department.
 The final selection will be made at a meeting of the faculty members actively teaching in the program.
 The Honors Program includes an honors thesis based on a year's research followed by a successful thesis defense before faculty in Latin American Studies.
 Students intending to graduate with honors need a minimum cumulative GPA of 9.0 and a GPA of 11.0. or above in Latin American Studies.
-There is a senior thesis grade requirement of A - (11.0).
+There is a senior thesis grade requirement of A-(11.0).

 Scripps Courses Offered (See department listings for course descriptions.)
-ANTH 20.
-Anthropology of Latin America.
-A. Shenoda.

 HIST 40A.
 Latin America before 1820: Long Views of Contemporary Struggles for Equality.
 C. Forster.

 HIST 47.
 The Church of the Poor in Latin America and the Caribbean.
 C. Forster.